relay-dev/core/README.md

 A bare-bones, plugin model application framework for .NET Core

-> <sup>Core is a set of base class libraries written on .NET Core 2.2, and will abide by the Relay.Core interfaces.
-The Core NuGet packges consists of abstractions, contracts, stubs and interfaces only.
-Core is intended to be a reliable and stable code base which defines shared APIs, desgined and assemled to distribute them across an indefinite number of platform application consumers.</sup>
+> <sup>Core is a set of base class libraries written on .NET Core 2.2.
+The code base consists of abstractions, contracts, stubs and interfaces only.
+Core is intended to be a reliable and stable code base which defines shared APIs, desgined and assemled to distribute them across application consumers.</sup>
 >
-> <sup>Various technological implementations will come and go over the years; so the heart of all platform applications will depend only on abstractions.
-This ensures that specific technological implementations can seemlessly evolve in and out of platform applications over time (while conforming to the generic API).</sup>
+> <sup>Consumers get the advantage of depending only on abstractions, ensuring that specific technological implementations can seemlessly evolve in and out of platform applications over time (while conforming to the generic API).</sup>
 >
 > <sup>Core is delivered to consuming applications by way of the main public NuGet feed (see section [Installation](#installation)).
-Implementations of the Core stubs are manifested in the form of Core "Plugins", which can be found here (github: [core-plugins](https://github.com/relay-dev/core-plugins) // nuget: [Relay.Core.Plugins](https://www.nuget.org/packages/Relay.Core.Plugins/))</sup>
+Implementations of the Core stubs come in the form of Core Plugins, which can be found here (github: [core-plugins](https://github.com/relay-dev/core-plugins) // nuget: [Relay.Core.Plugins](https://www.nuget.org/packages/Relay.Core.Plugins/))</sup>
 >
 > <sup>All APIs are fully documented in a .chm file located [here](https://github.com/relay-dev/core/raw/master/docs/Core%20API%20Documentation.chm).
 A formal architectural diagram and documention coming soon.</sup>